A message from the ARNEC Secretariat:

 by ARNEC, August 2013

-available in Russian, Chinese, Korean and NOW IN Khmer.
+The White Paper is also available in Russian, Chinese, Korean and in Khmer.
 Would you like to translate or arrange for translation of the White paper into an additional language from the Asia-Pacific region?
 If you would like hardcopies of the White paper for your advocacy work or to promote ARNEC at events or conferences just let us know at firstname.lastname@example.org.